sroebuck/project-management-docs/document_formatting_conventions.md

-DOCUMENT FORMATTING CONVENTIONS
+Document formatting conventions
 ===============================

 Case
 ----

-For plain text documents, upper case text can be used to distinguish titles from body text, but in all other structured formats, use mixed case and prefer lower case over title case. e.g. use "This is a heading" not "This Is A Heading" and not "This is a Heading".
+Use mixed case and prefer lower case over title case. e.g. use "This is a heading" not "This Is A Heading" and not "This is a Heading".

 Styles and formatting
 ---------------------